postmanlabs/labs-docs/src/pages/docs/postman/variables-and-environments/variables.md

     * _Collection variables are suitable if you are only using a single environment, for example for auth / URL details._
 * __Environment variables__ allow you to tailor your processing to different environments, for example local development vs testing or production.
 Only one environment can be active at a time.
     * _If you only have one environment, using collection variables is more efficient._
 * __Local variables__ are temporary, and only accessible in your request scripts.
-You can use local variables if you need to carry out processing at the time a request executes.
+You can use local variables if you need to carry out processing at the time a request or collection executes.
+    * _Local variables are suitable if you need a value to be available for the duration of a request or collection execution, but do not want it to persist once execution has ended, for example if you're using a test value locally / temporarily that you do not want to sync with your team._
 * __Data variables__ come from external CSV and JSON files to define data sets you can use when running collections via Newman or the Collection Runner.

 ![Variable Scopes](https://assets.postman.com/postman-docs/Variables-Chart.png)